sathomas/STEM/CONTRIBUTING.md

 To expedite the prototype development, the project currently uses a single CSS file.
 We're in the process of swapping it out for a more modular and maintainable approach based on [LESS](http://lesscss.org).

+#### Documentation

+A rudimentary CSS-based style guide is [avaiable](http://demo.stemincubator.org/docs/styleguide/), but that is expected to undergo significant revision as the styles are migrated to LESS.

 ### JavaScript

 The application relies on the standard boilerplates created by [Yeoman](http://yeoman.io), specifically the [Backbone generator](https://github.com/yeoman/generator-backbone).
 A typical workflow for adding new code is: